DextER: Language-driven Dexterous Grasp Generation with Embodied Reasoning: Method

 \noindentbold{Source datasets} We curate training data from two large-scale dexterous grasp datasets: DexGYS~\cite{wei2024grasp} and Dexonomy~\cite{chen2025dexonomy}.
 DexGYS provides diverse grasp poses across thousands of objects with language descriptions, offering broad coverage of geometries and functional scenarios.
 Dexonomy organizes grasps into a taxonomy of 31 types (e.g., power grasp, precision pinch), providing systematic coverage of hand configurations and contact patterns.
 We leverage their complementary strengths: DexGYS for scale and language, Dexonomy for structured grasp variations.

-\noindentbold{Physics-based contact annotation} To enable embodied reasoning, we augment both datasets with structured contact annotations.
+\noindentbold{Physics-based contact annotation} To enable the proposed embodied reasoning, we augment both datasets with structured contact annotations.
 Since manual contact annotation is prohibitively expensive, we automatically generate structured contact data using MuJoCo's physics engine.
 For each grasp, we load hand and object models into MuJoCo, execute forward kinematics, and extract contacts from the physics buffer.
-This produces paired data: (1) \textit{contact anatomy}, identifying which hand parts (e.g., palm, phalanges) make contact, and (2) \textit{contact positions}, specifying 3D locations on the object surface.
+This produces paired data: (1) \textit{contact anatomy}, identifying which finger links make contact, and (2) \textit{contact positions}, specifying 3D locations on the object surface.
 We apply this pipeline to both datasets.

 \noindentbold{Grasp instruction annotation} While Dexonomy's structured taxonomy enables systematic grasp reasoning, it lacks language descriptions unlike DexGYS.
 We develop an automatic pipeline to generate grasp descriptions for Dexonomy using a vision-language model~\cite{team2025gemma}.
 For each grasp, we render five multi-view images and prompt the VLM conditioned on both the renderings and contact anatomy.
 The VLM identifies the object category, infers contacted functional parts (e.g., handle, rim), and generates textual grasp descriptions.